Chris56974/Pethreon/README.md

 ### How much data can I read from the blockchain?

 Calls are free, but is there a limit to the amount of data I can read?
+Could people DDOS the fullnodes with free calls?

 ### Background Synchronization?